sunfmin/mcp-go-debugger/README.md

 The debugger will:
 - Launch the program with the specified arguments
-- Allow you to set breakpoints and examine how the arguments affect execution
+- Allow you to set breakpoints and eval how the arguments affect execution
 - Help track how argument values flow through your program

 #### Working with Goroutines